 Are Preference Shares a Good Investment?
 The Pros and Cons

 Most ordinary investors haven't heard of preference shares.
 Or if they have it's only because of the legendary Warren Buffett's investment in the preference shares of Heinz (of 57 varieties fame).
-But preference shares (also known as preferred stock or 'prefs' for short) can give offer very high yields to investors.
-Is this worth it, given the risks involved when investing in preference shares?

 How Preference Shares Work